zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

     image_path: /assets/replay-regression.png
 ---

 After my previous [blog article](./wazuh-devenv), I received feedback that it is good at providing a high-level perspective but lacks the bottom-up approach of technical implementations.
 Therefore, I decided to write a how-to guide dedicated to writing behavioral tests for Wazuh.
-In this article, we will walk through the steps one by one to install and set up the development environment on WSL and then write our first tests.
+In this article, we will walk through the steps one by one to install and set up the development environment on WSL[^1] and then write our first tests.
 I will try to do a walkthrough, but I'll add context whenever I can.

 **Full disclosure:** I developed `wazuh-devenv`, `wazuhevtx`, and `wazuh-testgen` because I kept running into the same testing challenges in my own work.
 They’re open-source, built for my workflow, and may not be the only way to achieve these results.
 This artice is more like "my way" od Detectio-as-Code.
 Feel free to adapt the concepts here using your own tools or methods—what matters is making detection testing repeatable and reliable.
 {: .notice--info}

 ## Setting up the environment

-### Installation

-I am assuming you have your favorite IDE installed for Python-based development.
-I will use VS Code during this experiment as it is easier to initiate VS Code from WSL and run it in Windows easily.

-1. Ensure you have WSL installed.
-If you don't have it, run the `wsl --install` command in an administrative session.
-When the WSL feature is installed, you need a reboot.
-2. Install the distro you use in your production environment for proper replication of environments.
-At the time of writing, the supported WSL distros were listed like this:
+Here’s a narrative version with the same voice and glossary, no numbered steps:

+I’m assuming you’ve already got your favorite Python IDE handy; I’ll use VS Code here because it plays nicely with WSL and lets me keep everything inside Windows while coding against Linux.
+First things first: make sure WSL itself is installed.
+If it isn’t, open an elevated terminal and run `wsl --install`, then reboot when Windows asks.
+Once WSL is available, pick the Linux distro that best mirrors your production environment so your tests behave the same way.
+You can see what’s officially supported at the moment by asking WSL to list them:

 ```ini
 wsl.exe --list --online